 Read on to turn any JPG or PNG image you find online into a crisp, scalable vector image (which you can use and reuse with projects of any size) using Illustrator.

-If you’re not familiar with Illustrator, be sure to check out our beginner’s guide.
+If you’re not familiar with Illustrator, be sure to check out our beginner’s guide to Illustrator.

 What Is a Vector Image?